zengm-games/zengm/README.md

 Abbreviations of stats should be done like basketball-reference.com stat pages.
 For instance, "defensive rebounds" is "drb".

-### To do on new version

-- Make sure tests all pass (if necessary)
-- Write database upgrade code in `db.js` (if not already done piecemeal)
-- Write key changes in `js/data/changes.js`
-- Set version in index.html, CHANGES.md, and README.md, like <http://semver.org/>
-- Tag it in git like:

-        git tag -a v3.0.0-beta.2 -m ''
-        git push --tags

 ### Cordova

 The game runs equally well within a web browser and within Cordova (Android